Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - It is more a simple boilerplate rather than a storybook project.
 - Not frequent updates to code.
 - Managing themes are done on our own.
-- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Don't have a search across components.
+- Does not have a search across components functionality.
-- It not so popular (have only a few stars on GitHub).
+- It's not so popular (has only a few stars on GitHub).

 2. [Monarch](https://pub.dev/packages/monarch)

 Provides a sandbox to build Flutter widgets in an isolation.
-The isolation is provided through `Stories`.
-It is a function that returns a `Widget`.
+The isolation is provided through `Stories` - a function that returns a `Widget`.
 A story captures a rendered state of a Flutter widget.

 To make it work, we should install the Xcode and download the Monarch binary.